Collaborne/miro-templating/README.md

 Example: you can emulate a transparent border by setting `borderWidth=0` or by setting color to white (if it's shown on a white background).

 The Miro API community is a great starting point to investigate these situations: https://community.miro.com/search/index?tags%5B0%5D=api

+## Others

+Miro is a trademark registered by RealtimeBoard, Inc.